Get a quick quote

 A higher interest rate means that your variable rate mortgage will have higher monthly repayments and, consequently, will take longer for you to pay off.

-With more expected cash rate rises looming (and lenders raising their rates in response), Sophie says:
+With the cash rate expected to remain high for months to come (and some lenders raising their rates in response), Sophie says:

 "That's an extra $22,320 a year, so for every month a mortgage holder delays reviewing their mortgage, they're paying more in 'loyalty tax' to their lender.*"